 According to Paul Graham Raven, infrastructure is a “tool,” “an extension of baseline human abilities.”
 It’s a systematized technical augmentation–but with a biological input (us!).

 In the context of COVID, we know our bodies have needs that manifest individually but must be met collectively: We become infectiously ill individuals, sometimes so ill we must be isolated from the collective to be cared for by the collective before returning to the collective.
-Needs like these are met (or not) through infrastructural responses, such as public health (but also public education).
+Needs like these are met (or not) through infrastructural responses, such as public health, also public education.

-Yet, to build tools to meet the needs of a better civilization, we must not only identify needs that have not yet been met, but also determine those needs that have not yet been recognized as the responsibility of the collective.
+Yet, to build tools to meet the needs of a better civilization, we must not only identify needs that have not yet been met, but also determine those needs that have not yet been recognized as the collective’s responsibility.

 In Sexuality for All Abilities, Katie Thune and I argue that there is an individual and a collective need for comprehensive sex education for young people in the special education classroom.
 While writing this book will not determine a better civilization, arguing for recognition of a collectively solvable problem may help hasten its arrival.

 Way back in January of 2018, on my negligible commute, I tuned in to Minneapolis Public Radio for the local angle on NPR’s special series, “Abused and Betrayed.”